 - Involve a doctor or mental health professional.
 Offer to help schedule an appointment and go with him.
 He may be more open to seeing his regular doctor about fatigue, loss of appetite or other physical signs of depression.

 - Report warning signs of suicide.
 Men with depression are more likely than women to die by suicide (although women are more likely to attempt it).
-If he talks often about death or wanting to die, contact his doctor or therapist or call the National Suicide Prevention Lifeline at 800.273.8255.
+If he talks often about death or wanting to die, contact his doctor or therapist or call, text or chat with a counselor using the 988 Suicide & Crisis Lifeline.